erosmarcello/dororthy-ai/README.md

 ## **License**

-This project is licensed under the MIT License - see the [License.md](./LICENSE.md) file for details.
+This project is licensed under the MIT License - see the <a href="https://github.com/erosmarcello/dorothy-ai/blob/main/LICENSE.md">license.md</a> file for details.